uakirmak/UA---Frontend-Mentor---QR-code-component/README.md

 ### What I learned

 This was somewhat easy to code.
 I utilized a flexbox container.
-For the image file, I had to use an URL link rather than a relative link.
+For the image file, I had to update the URL link several times for it to work.
+Tried relaitve and direct links.
+It seems to be working now.

 ### Continued development